UDAYMURALI1413/Blinkit_PowerBI_dashboard/README.md

 <h2>BUSINESS REQUIREMENT:</h2>

-To conduct a comprehensive analysis of Blinkit's sales performance, customer satisfaction, and inventory distribution to identify key insights and opportunities for optimization using various KPis and visualizations in Power Bl.
+To conduct a comprehensive analysis of Blinkit's sales performance, customer satisfaction, and inventory distribution to identify key insights and opportunities for optimization using various KPI's and visualizations in Power Bl.

 KPI's Requirements: